Frequently Asked Questions

-When you go to the TryBooking booking portal to book your stall, you can now select your own single or double stall from the venue’s floorplan.
+When you go to the TryBooking booking portal to book your stall, you can now select your own stall from the venue’s floorplan.

 From much observation we believe that stall placement doesn’t play a big part in sales success on the day.
 If a stall set up is attractive and a collection is well displayed shoppers will be drawn to you.

 However, if placement is important to you, we recommend you book early once a market date opens so you get the stall spot you’d like.

 - The floor plan is not to scale.

 - All stalls are the same size.

 - Stall dimensions may vary from market to market so this is listed in the booking.